vmware-archive/git-author/README.md

 ```

 After doing so, `git commit` will now automatically include all of the authors
-in the commit message with the prefix `Co-authored-by:`.
+in the commit message with the prefix `Co-authored-by:` or `Authored-by` if there
+is only one author.
 For example:

 ```
 # mobbing